spencermountain/dumpster-dip/README.md

 ##### Ndjson

-if you want all results in one newline-delimited file, you can do:
+You may want all results in one newline-delimited file.
+Using this format, you can produce TSV or CSV files:

 ```js
 let opts = {